UK resources for mental health crisis support

-If you're struggling with your mental health or finding it difficult to cope, help is available and today I’m sharing some supportive agencies who you can contact right now for help and support.
+If you’re struggling with your mental health or finding it difficult to cope, you don’t have to go through this alone.
+Reaching out for support is a sign of strength, not weakness and there are people who want to be there for you.
+Today I’m sharing a list of supportive agencies you can contact right now for help, care, and understanding.

 1. Samaritans